 The Company is an internally managed, closed-end, non-diversified management investment company that has elected to be regulated as a BDC under the 1940 Act.
 The 1940 Act prohibits the Company from selling shares of its common stock at a price below the current NAV per share of such stock, with certain exceptions.
 One such exception would permit the Company to sell or otherwise issue shares of its common stock during the next year at a price below the Company's then current NAV per share if its stockholders approve such a sale and the Company's directors make certain determinations.
 A majority of our Independent Directors and a majority of our directors who have no financial interest in the sale would be required to make a determination as to whether such sale would be in the best interests of the Company and its stockholders prior to selling shares of our common stock at a price below NAV per share if our stockholders were to approve such a proposal.
-A majority of our Independent Directors and a majority of our directors who have no financial interest in the sale, in consultation with the underwriter or underwriters of the offering if it is to be underwritten, would also be required to determine in good faith, and as of a time immediately prior to the first solicitation by or on behalf of the Company of firm commitments to purchase our common stock or immediately prior to the issuance of such common stock, that the price at which the common stock is to be sold is not less than a price which closely approximates its market value, less any distributing commission or discount.
+A majority of our Independent Directors and a majority of our directors who have no financial interest of the offering if it is to be underwritten, would also be required to determine in good faith, and as of a time immediately prior to the first solicitation by or on behalf of the Company of firm commitments to purchase our common stock or immediately prior to the issuance of such common stock, that the price at which the common stock is to be sold is not less than a price which closely approximates its market value, less any distributing commission or discount.

 Pursuant to this provision, the Company is seeking the approval of its stockholders so that it may, in one or more public or private offerings of its common stock, sell or issue shares of its common stock in an amount up to 25% of the outstanding common stock as of the date when this proposal is approved by the stockholders at an offering price per share that is below its then current NAV per share, subject to certain conditions discussed below, so as to permit management the flexibility in pricing new share issuances it may require from time to time during the authorized period as a result of market conditions.
 There will be no limit on the percentage below NAV per share at which shares may be sold by the Company under this proposal.
-If approved, the authorization would be effective for a period expiring on the earlier of the one year anniversary of the date of the Company's 2022 Annual Meeting of Stockholders and the date of the Company's 2023 Annual Meeting of Stockholders, which is expected to be held in May or June 2023.
-The latest date at which such authorization would expire is June 8, 2023.
+If approved, the authorization would be effective for a period expiring on the earlier of the one year anniversary of the date of the Company's 2023 Annual Meeting of Stockholders and the date of the Company's 2023 Annual Meeting of Stockholders and the date at which such authorization would expire is June 14, 2024.